drvinceknight/unpeudemath/_posts/2015-04-06-my-5-reasons-why-jekyll-with-github-is-a-terrible-teaching-tool.md

 student queries and think.
 This time for reflection on teaching practice is dangerous: I might choose to do things differently than how they have been done for the past 100 years.

+(_In case my tone is unclear: I am such a huge jekyll fan and think it is a brilliant pedagogic tool.
+There might well be various other static site generators and other options so please do comment about them below :)_)